 With the right tools in tow, building a sandpit is much easier than it sounds.
 And, the great part about making one yourself is that you can create it to suit your space, no matter how big or small.
-This an excellent project to teach your kids some handy skills, and do something fun ahead of the warmer weather for Father’s Day.
+This an excellent project to teach your kids some handy skills, and do something fun to welcome the warmer weather.

 The first point to consider is where you’re going to place your sandpit.
 It will be tricky to move once assembled, so don’t get too excited and skip over this step!
 You’ll want to make sure that it’s placed somewhere close to your home, and somewhere visible within the garden so you can keep an eye on the kids while they’re playing.
 Avoid placing it to the side of the house or anywhere out of sight.

 It’s also a good idea to build it somewhere with partial shade, to ensure the kids aren’t sitting out in the hot sun for hours on end whilst playing!
 If you’re stuck for shady spots, you can always add a shade sail once you’re done.

 Once you’ve settled on a location, determine the dimensions of the sandpit you’d like to build, keeping in mind that the bigger the pit, the more room there is for playing!
 For the purpose of this guide, we will build a sand pit that is 1.5m x 1.5m, with a depth of 30cm.
 This unique design also incorporates bench style seats for your children to sit on, which also doubles as a comfortable spot for you to sit whilst supervising.

 Now it’s time to get building.
 This guide is for a free-standing rustic design inspired by a log cabin, which makes a straightforward DIY project that will look great in your garden.